talha2021skipq/ProximaCentauri/talha/sprint4/README.md

 ## Project Summary

-In the previous work, I created a public CRUD API gateway so that user can Read, Write, Update or Delete URLs in dynamodb table through the API Gateway.
-To deliver this service to the user, I designed a frontend for this API gateway and I have implemented Oauth as authorization or my frontend.
-I have created a ReactJs app in VS code,the app folder will also be uploaded to github, but you need to setup this APP seperately in VS Code or just git clone.
+In the sprint, I will use docker-compose to build API test clients using pyresttest and Syntribos.
+These tests will exercise the web crawler's CRUD endpoint built in the previous sprint.
+I will publish the built images to AWS ECR and deploy API test clients an EC2 instance using ECS.
+In the end, I will have to push API test results into CloudWatch and setup alarming and notification on API test metrics.
 ## Services Covered

 1. AWS API Gateway
 2. Dynamodb
 3. S3 buckets
 5. AWS lambda
-6. AWS Amplify
+6. AWS Pipelines
-7. AWS Pipelines
+7. AWS Codepipeline Actions
+8. AWS ECR
-9. AWS Codepipeline Actions
+9. AWS ECS
+10. AWS EC2

 ## Installation Guide